rdelgadov/ArDrone/README.md

     loadDevelopment
   ```

 * Now, with LRP installed, you have to download the Drone API to Pharo.
-The source can be merged to the current image using monticello browser, the package is available in this link from smalltalkhub: [http://smalltalkhub.com/#!/~CaroHernandez/ArDronePharo](http://smalltalkhub.com/#!/~CaroHernandez/ArDronePharo) (you may need to reload this page a few times).
-If you don't know how to download code from smalltalkhub or how to use monticello browser, you can read chapter 8 from the book [Pharo by Examples](http://files.pharo.org/books/updated-pharo-by-example/).
-The following image, shows the code that you need to load in your image:
+The source can be merged to the current image using Monticello browser, the package is available in this link from smalltalkhub: [http://smalltalkhub.com/#!/~CaroHernandez/ArDronePharo](http://smalltalkhub.com/#!/~CaroHernandez/ArDronePharo) (you may need to reload this page a few times).
+If you don't know how to download code from smalltalkhub or how to use the Monticello browser, you can read chapter 8 from the book [Pharo by Examples](http://files.pharo.org/books/updated-pharo-by-example/).
+The following image has the required package selected on the right:

 ![monticello browser Drone-API](/img/PharoAPIDroneInstallation.png)

-  Remember load **ONLY** the last version of the package!.
+  Remember to load **ONLY** the last version of the package!.

-* After loaded the API, you must load the bridge to connect the LRP with the Drone API.
-The code is in smalltalkhub, again you have to load with monticello browser this link: [http://smalltalkhub.com/#!/~CaroHernandez/LiveRobotics-ARDrone](http://smalltalkhub.com/#!/~CaroHernandez/LiveRobotics-ARDrone).
-And again you have to load the last, how shows the image:
+* After loading the API, you must load the bridge to connect the LRP with the Drone API.
+The code is in smalltalkhub again, you have to load the following link with Monticello browser: [http://smalltalkhub.com/#!/~CaroHernandez/LiveRobotics-ARDrone](http://smalltalkhub.com/#!/~CaroHernandez/LiveRobotics-ARDrone).
+And again you have to load the last version, like this image shows:

 ![monticello browser bridge](/img/PharoBridgeLRP-ArDrone.png)

-* Now you have installed the Drone API, the LRP and the bridge between them so if you make a left click in the world of Pharo, you will see the following:
+* Now that you have installed the Drone API, the LRP and the bridge between them, if you do a left click in the world of Pharo, you will see the following:

 ![lrp in pharo world menu](/img/PharoWorldMenu.png)

 ### Usage

-Ok, you have pass all the installation steps so now you can flight your Drone following the next short steps:
+You have completed all the installation steps.
+Now you can fly your Drone following the next short steps:

 * Turn on your Drone and then connect to the Drone's wifi.
-* Open Live Robot Programming in the Pharo world menu and you will see the following image :
+* Open Live Robot Programming in the Pharo world menu and you will see the following:
 ![LRP drone connect](/img/LRPDroneConnection.png)
-* Click in Connect Button (It's necessary be connected to the Drone's wifi).
+* Click the Connect Button (it's necessary be connected to the Drone's wifi).
 * If all is good, you will see a green circle and the battery level.
-* Now you can click in the button **Take off** and the Drone starts to flight.
-It's very important have a medium place to flight because if the Drone had damage, can be dangerous in a small place.
+* Now you can click in the button **Take off** and the Drone will start flying.
+It's very important to have enough space for the drone to fly, if the Drone fails or was already damaged it can be dangerous.
 * Also you have the LRP UI, in this UI you can create state machines for the Drone.
-In this [Link](https://github.com/carolahp/ARDroneLRP-Tests) you have some examples to test, but the tag follower examples don't work, because they were create to used on a old version of API.
+In this [link](https://github.com/carolahp/ARDroneLRP-Tests) you have some examples to test.
+The tag follower examples don't work, because they were create to be used on a older version of the API.

-And that is all!, now you can flight your Drone with Pharo and LRP, create and modify state machines for the Drone.
+And that's all!, now you can fly your Drone with Pharo and LRP, and also create and modify state machines for the Drone.

-**Important:** The video feature is not implemented in this tutorial so you will not see the drone camera , we are working to implemented!
+**Important:** The video feature is not implemented in this tutorial so you will not see the drone camera, but it's coming on a next version!